rei/rei-cedar-docs/docs/layout/display/README.md

 Cedar Design System provides many generic, responsively-aware visibility utility classes.
 All classes defined below are also available as breakpoint-aware classes.

 By appending the appropriate breakpoint name @(xs, sm, md, lg) to your display class, you can create a chain of class names that allow you to customize your display needs to fit each of your screen sizes.
 For more information, visit the
-[Targeting the Utility Media Query with Class Names](../responsive/#targeting-the-utility-media-query-with-class-names) section of the Responsive Layout page.
+[Targeting the Utility Media Query with Class Names](../responsive/#targeting-the-utility-media-query-with-class-names) section of the Responsive Layout article.

 The display classes usually fall into two categories: showing or hiding content.